yuanjia01/yuanjia01.github.io/_posts/2021-12-11-krippendorffs-alpha.md

 >
 > Consider one dataset with binary labels where 50% of samples are positive,
 > compared to another where 90% are positive.
 Chance agreement of two labelers
-> in the first case is 0.5, while in the second, chance agreement is 0.82.
+> in the first case is 0.5, while in the second, chance agreement is 0.82 (work
+> it out!).
 >
 > If metrics weren't rescaled by chance, annotators would appear to be
 > performing better on the second dataset by almost a third, even though in